Sewage gas for electricity generation within a gas engine to produce power can offset site operational costs through electricity exported to the grid.

 - Reduces CO2 emissions

-With over 70MWe installed across the sewage and waste water treatment sectors, Edina remains the preferred biogas CHP supplier, installer and maintenance provider on most advanced digestion and anaerobic digestion projects commissioned in the UK.
+Edina remains the preferred biogas CHP supplier, installer and maintenance provider on most advanced digestion and anaerobic digestion projects commissioned in the UK, with over 70MWe installed across the sewage and wastewater treatment sectors.